Joe Martin (writer)

-Joe Martin, (pen name Yousef Daoud) (born 1953 Norwalk, Connecticut) is a playwright, author, academic and theater director.
+Joe Martin (pen name Yousef Daoud; born 1953 Norwalk, Connecticut) is an American writer (including playwright), academic and theatre director.

 Martin has written two volumes of fiction, theatrical works, and essays on theater, arts in the Middle East, and religion.
 He is a senior lecturer in theatre arts and studies (and the writing seminars) at Johns Hopkins University.

 Education

 Martin received his undergraduate education at George Washington University where he studied American literature and creative writing.
-At the University of Bergen in Norway, he took exams in comparative literature in 1979.
-Martin took his MFA in creative writing with a concentration in play writing at the University of British Columbia in Vancouver, where he also studied directing in the Department of Theatre.
+At the University of Bergen in Norway, he took examinations in comparative literature in 1979.
+Martin earned a Master of Fine Arts degree in creative writing with a concentration in play writing at the University of British Columbia (UBC) in Vancouver, where he also studied directing in the Department of Theatre.

-In 1987, Martin took his Ph.D. in comparative literature from UBC, with a concentration in drama.
-After receiving several University Graduate Fellowships, the American-Scandinavian Foundation provided a fellowship for a year, divided between Norway (Universitetet i Oslo) and Sweden (Stockholmsuniversitet and Dramatiska Institutet).
+In 1987, Martin earned a Doctor of Philosophy degree in comparative literature from UBC, with a concentration in drama.

+After receiving several university graduate fellowships, The American-Scandinavian Foundation provided a fellowship for a year, divided between Norway (Universitetet i Oslo) and Sweden (Stockholmsuniversitet and Dramatiska Institutet).
 Martin assembled his work into a dissertation and later a book on the Norwegian writer Jens Bjørneboe.
 Then, he also published a book of translations of works by August Strindberg.

 Career

 Artistic career

-In Vancouver, he worked five years developing Open Theatre Projects, and co-directing classic plays, with Shakespearean actor Dermott Hennelly (Noel Burton) before leaving for Scandinavia.
+In Vancouver, he worked for five years developing Open Theatre Projects, and co-directing classic plays, with Shakespearean actor Dermott Hennelly (Noel Burton) before leaving for Scandinavia.

-Martin's play, The Dust Conspiracy won the Source Literary Prize in 1985.
+Martin's play The Dust Conspiracy won the Source Literary Prize in 1985.
 He later produced Deceit: Or Crime with Class, and Forfeit: A Play in Twelve Rounds at the Source Theater Festival.
 These plays and production credits are published in the collection Conspiracies: Six Plays.